MaayanLab/clustergrammer/README.md

 var cgm = Clustergrammer(args);
 ```
 This will make a clustergram visualization in the 'root' container using the [visualization json](#clustergrammer-json-format) (referred to as network_data and made using the python module [clustergrammer.py](#clustergrammer-python-module)).
 The user must generate the root container and define its width and height, which will be used to define the visualization size.
+See [Optional Arguments](#optional-arguments) for more information on available arguments.

+The format of the JSON network_data (e.g. [mult_view.json](json/mult_view.json)) is defined [here](#clustergrammer-json-format).

+## Page Examples
+The page [index.html](index.html) (and the corresponding script [load_clustergram.js](js/load_clustergram.js)) show how to make a full-screen resizable clustergrammer visualization.

+The page [multiple_clust.html](multiple_clust.html) (and corresponding script [load_multiple_clustergrams.js](js/load_multiple_clustergrams.js)) show how to visualize multiple clustergrams on one page.
+Note that each visualization requires its own container.

+## Visualization Resizing
 Resizing the visualization can be done by first resizing the container and then resizing the clustergram using Clustergrammer's ```cgm.resize_viz()``` function.
 An example of resizing when the window change size is shown below.

 ```